-Fall migration has begun, and it’s such an exciting time on Galveston Island!
+Fall migration is such an exciting time on Galveston Island!

 You’ll fall in love with Galveston birding whether you have just a few hours or a few days to explore.
 The weather is beautiful this time of year, with sunny skies, dropping temps, and cool ocean breezes.
 There’s also an amazing variety of species, as year-round specialties are joined by lingering summer residents, migrants passing through, and winter residents arriving to set up territories.